JediJohn/Mimmage/README.md

 **URL to Draft of application:** (https://629670cc47df8635317bbcc9--mimmage.netlify.app)

+**Note:**  Still in the early stages of development and multiple bugs need to be worked out.
+So far is only a basic demo of the functionality.

 ## What is Mimmage?

 Mimmage is a web application with the goal to help people memorize passages of text.
 The strength of Mimmage over other methods of memorization is that mimmage can be used **hands free**.
 Even if the only time a person has to memorize is during their morning commute to work, Mimmage is there to help.